-24 Related party disclosures
+20 Related party disclosures

-Note 23 provides information about the Group's structure, including details of the subsidiaries and the holding company.
+Note 19 provides information about the Group's structure, including details of the subsidiaries and the holding company.
 The following table provides the total amount of transactions that have been entered into with related parties for the relevant year.

 Consolida Consolidated entity

-Purchases from related parties 2022 \$ Purchases from related parties 2021 \$
+Purchases from related parties 2023 \$ Purchases from related parties 2022 \$

-Angophora Capital Pty Ltd 53,726 104,852
+Angophora Capital Pty Ltd - 53,726

-CLR Consulting Pty Ltd 58,500 52,000
+CLR Consulting Pty Ltd 63,125 58,500

-St Michael Family Trust 31,069 -
+St Michael Family Trust 30,367 31,069

 Angophora Capital Pty Ltd and CLR Consulting Pty Ltd are considered to be related parties due to common directorships between them and the Group.
 The balances from these two entities relate to director fees.
 St Michael Family Trust is considered to be a related party due to Sydney office lease between this entity and the Group.
-The outstanding balances \$2,824 for St Michael Family Trust related to office rent at the year-end, which are unsecured and interest free.
+The lease was terminated during the year and there is no outstanding balances for St Michael Family Trust related to office rent at the year-end.